metalbear-co/metalbear.co/content/en/blog/ephemeral-containers/index.md

 contributors: ["Mehul Arora"]
 ---

 If you’re following the latest news on Kubernetes, you probably would have heard about Ephemeral Containers.
 Not sure?
 Fear not!
-In this blog post we will try to shed some light on this new feature soon to be stable in Kubernetes v1.25.
+In this blog post we will try to shed some light on this new feature soon to be stable[^1] in Kubernetes v1.25.

 ## What are Ephemeral Containers?